 - Product chutes: adjustable gates that catch each stream and prevent remixing

-- What Happens Inside a Drum Roll Electrostatic Separator
+What Happens Inside a Drum Roll Electrostatic Separator

-First, material is dried and screened to the preferred size range.
-It then enters the charging zone, where every particle picks up either a positive or negative charge.
+First, the material is dried and screened to the preferred size range.
+It then enters the charging zone, where every particle picks up either a positive or a negative charge.
 Once charged, the feed meets the electric field: conductors discharge on contact with a grounded surface and drop away, while insulators stay charged long enough to follow the field farther downstream.
-Operators fine-tune the voltage, drum speed, and splitter position until the grade and recovery rates reach their targets, demonstrating the electrostatic separator’s working principle in real-time.
+Operators fine-tune the voltage, drum speed, and splitter position until the grade and recovery rates reach their targets, demonstrating the electrostatic separator’s working principle in real time.

-Electrostatic separation excel when two materials appear identical to the naked eye but behave differently under voltage.
+Electrostatic separation excels when two materials appear identical to the naked eye but behave differently under voltage.
 Typical wins include recovering low-carbon fly ash for concrete, removing PVC contaminants from PET flakes, and stripping copper wire from shredded e-waste.

 In mineral sands, the units cleanly split zircon and rutile from silica without a drop of water—an advantage for water-scarce sites.